 Earth’s most significant natural resource, capturing 75% of all baryonic mass, is hydrogen.
-Nonetheless, it has been overlooked for centuries, but what has changed in most recent years? – Hydrogen and the use of the dominant fuel in various sectors, mainly as a power source, is now part of many governmental and private industry policies and plans.
+Nonetheless, it has been overlooked for centuries, but what has changed in most recent years and what makes us say that the time of hydrogen is now? – Hydrogen and the use of the dominant fuel in various sectors, mainly as a power source, is now part of many governmental and private industry policies and plans.

 The liquid fuel ingredient of rocket propellent is produced from liquid hydrogen.
 Therefore, one could think that hydrogen has been around for quite a while already.
 In 2019, roughly 70 million tons of hydrogen had been turned out worldwide.
 That figure tops the total needed amount of the primary energy supply of Germany.
 Yet, this number doesn’t show in any way the potential which can be unleashed by transformed water.